esl-epfl/x-heep/README.md

 Please be sure to use the right `ttyUSB` number (you can discover it with `dmesg --time-format iso | grep FTDI` for example).

-### Linux-FEMU (Linux Fpga EMUlation)
+### FPGA EMUlation Platform (FEMU)

-In this version, the X-HEEP architecture is implemented on the programmable logic (PL) side of the FPGA and Linux is run on the ARM-based processing system (PS) side of the same chip.
+In this version, the X-HEEP architecture is implemented on the programmable logic (PL) side of the Xilinx Zynq-7020 chip on the Pynq-Z2 board and Linux is run on the ARM-based processing system (PS) side of the same chip.

-Read the [following](./linux_femu/README.md) documentation to have more information about this implementation.
+NOTE: This platform is not part of this repository, but you can access it with the following link: [FEMU](https://github.com/esl-epfl/x-heep-femu-sdk).

 # ASIC Implementation